balzss/yip/README.md

    only temporary)

 ## Other
- - License can be found in LICENSE.txt
+ - Licensed under the GPL3
- - Suggestions and pull requests are very welcome! :)
+ - Suggestions and pull requests are very welcome!
+See GitHub's project page for TODO-s if you want to contribute. :)
  - If you encounter any bug or have any questions you can post it here or send an e-mail to balazs.saros@gmail.com